[su_quote]To treat sore feet after hiking, rest and elevate them. Massage and apply heat or ice to alleviate pain.[/su_quote]

 The Bottom Line

 After a long hiking trip, your feet are bound to be sore.
-Luckily, there are several simple steps how to treat sore feet after hiking that you can take to alleviate the pain.
 First and foremost, take time to rest your feet and elevate them above your heart.